dotNATE/personal-portfolio/README.md

 The brief outlines loose requirements to build a personal portfolio page.
 I intend to keep adding to and modifying this project as my skill level grows and I need to demonstrate that I'm able to produce more complex work.

+After starting this project and pouring several hours into it I relaised that my designs were too ambitious! i was spending absurd amounts of time trying to achieve a style that I did not have the skill to recreate.
+The rate at which I was learning slowed and my motivation started to waver.

+In response to this I simplified my design and am starting again, totally from scratch!
+I'm going to keep using the same repo on GitHub to show my progress down the rabbit hole, and back out again.

 ## Primary Goals

 1. Easy to read!
 Though it goes without saying I've seen some truly awful portfolio sites in my time as a technology recruiter.
 It's important that the information on the page is easy to digest.